vippsas/vipps-checkout/vipps-checkout-api.md

 ### Determine status of payment

 The status of the Payment can be either `CREATED, AUTHORISED, TERMINATED`, and can be found inside the `PaymentDetails` object in both the callback or session polling response.
 Note that a callback will never be in the `CREATED` state, as it is only sent after a payment is completed in an end state.
 For example when a customer successfully pays, the `PaymentDetails.state` is `AUTHORISED`.
 If the payment is initiated and ongoing, it will be `CREATED`.
-If the payment was either aborted, expired or an error occured, the state is `TERMINATED`.
+If the payment was either aborted, expired or an error occurred, the state is `TERMINATED`.
 Please refer to the [Swagger schema](https://vippsas.github.io/vipps-checkout-api/#/Session/get_v2_session__sessionId_) for `CallbackSessionDetails` and `GetSessionResponse` to see the whole context.

 If you want more granular information about the payment, you can call the [underlying API](https://vippsas.github.io/vipps-epayment-api/index.html#tag/QueryPayments/operation/getPayment) that Vipps Checkout itself uses.